 9. Convergent evolution

-This is the term applies when two organism of different species develops similar features due to the environmental factors and ecological role they play on it.
-The niche occupies by the Tasmanian tiger use to mimic to that of other canine.
-The skull of the Tasmanian tiger, timber wolf and red fox shows the similarities (2)
+This is the term applies when two organism of different species develop similar features due to the environmental factors and the ecological role they play in it.
+The niche occupies by the Tasmanian tiger use to mimic that of another canine.
+The skull of the Tasmanian tiger, timber wolf, and red fox shows the similarities (2)

 1. Guiler, Eric (2006).
 "Profile – Thylacine".
 Zoology Department, University of Tasmania.
 Retrieved on 21 January 2017.